Success Lessons From My Two Year Old Son.

 The Lesson:

 You’ll find your life to be much more pleasant if you consciously choose to get over things like a 2 year old.
-Don’t live in the past, but develop a forward thinking mindset.
+Don’t live in the past, but develop a forward thinking mindset. - Be present.

 Have you ever watched a 2 year old play with a new toy?
 When my son plays with something he’s into, the world ceases to exist during that time.
 Not even “Pokoyo” his favorite cartoon will distract him (I love Pokoyo!).
 What I realized is that being present is actually a very natural ability we’re all born with.
 It’s the distractions that happen by choice.